mga-97/r1-object-retrieval/modules/r1Obr-orchestrator/README.md

 - `navpos`: sets the robot in a navigation position
 - `go <location>` : navigates the robot to 'location' if it is valid

+A third way of sending commands to this module is via vocal commands.
+See the paragraph about the Chat Bot.

 ### Outputs
 A search can have a negative or a positive outcome.
 In the first case, if you have specified a location where to perform the search, you will be asked if you want to continue the search in other locations.